 The Avista Corporation, one of the show's major sponsors, contributed $1000 for the first place winner, and a total of $3,000 was awarded.
 Other generous sponsors were Archer Photography, Frontier Communications, Gritman Medical Center, Rex Cosgrove's State Farm Insurance and the Latah Federal Credit Union.

 PWS holds monthly (first Wednesday) and quarterly (third Saturday) meetings.
 These meetings provide an opportunity to discuss ongoing projects, critique members’ work and offer informal workshops.
 PWS has a lending library of art magazines and instructional books and DVDs.
-We sponsor an annual beginners’ watercolor workshop for community members as well as workshops by regional artists.
 When weather permits, our members gather for plein air outings around the Palouse.

 PWS members maintain ongoing exhibits at several venues on the Palouse and in the Lewiston-Clarkston valley.
 Additionally, we participate in annual shows during Moscow’s ArtWalk and at the Dahmen Artisans’ Barn in Uniontown, Washington.
 Visit “Our Members” page to see biographies and examples of their work.